watercubz/Spinify/README.md

 const Spinify = new CustomSpinner("dots", "Loading...");
 ```

-You can choose from various spinner styles such as 'dots', 'arrow', 'line', etc.
+You can choose from various spinner styles such as 'dots', 'arrows', 'lines', etc.

 3. Start the spinner: